What the Heck is Going On?February 20, 2018

 Politicians in some states are none too pleased with the environmental movement, particularly with protests against pipelines and fracking.
-Aided and abetted by extractive industry lobbyists and the powerful and secretive American Legislative Exchange Council, they have started to pass legislation to stifle the protests.
+Aided and abetted by extractive industry lobbyists and the powerful and secretive American Legislative Exchange Council, they have been passing legislation to stifle the protests.
 The bills are part of a larger wave of anti-protest legislation in the states that is alarming civil libertarians.

-Last year, when the native-led protests at Standing Rock could not be shut down with surveillance, harassment, infiltration, and a brutal militarized crackdown, the Governor of North Dakota issued an Executive Order mandating the evacuation of the Oceti Sakowin protest camp.
+In 2017, after the native-led protests at Standing Rock could not be silenced despite government and corporate surveillance, harassment, infiltration, and a brutal militarized crackdown, the Governor of North Dakota issued an Executive Order mandating the evacuation of the Oceti Sakowin protest camp.
 To make sure they wouldn’t come back without paying a price, Governor Burgum signed three anti-protest laws that expanded the definition of trespass, created new penalties for protesters who conceal their identity, and increased penalties for riot offenses.

-Other state legislatures responded to successful anti-pipeline protests.
-South Dakota passed a law in 2017 expanding governor and sheriff’s authority to restrict protests and expanding the definition of, and penalty for, trespass.
+Other state legislatures responded to anti-pipeline protests with similar measures.
+South Dakota passed a law in 2017 expanding governor and sheriff’s’ authority to restrict protests and expanding the definition of, and penalty for, trespass.

-A bill in Washington would create heightened penalties for protests that block traffic and interfere with “economic activities.”
-It was introduced in 2016 and again this year by State Senator Doug Ericksen (R-Ferndale), reported to be an “ally of the fossil-fuel industry whose district includes two oil refineries, Ericksen said he was aiming at punishing environmentalists, tribal activists and others who have illegally obstructed oil and coal trains, pipelines and similar projects.”
+A bill in Washington to create heightened penalties for protests that block traffic and interfere with “economic activities” was introduced in 2016, again in 2018 and likely again in 2019 by State Senator Doug Ericksen (R-Ferndale).
+He is reported to be an “ally of the fossil-fuel industry whose district includes two oil refineries, Ericksen said he was aiming at punishing environmentalists, tribal activists and others who have illegally obstructed oil and coal trains, pipelines and similar projects.”

 In Michigan, a bill to enhance penalties for picketing was defeated.
 It was inspired in part by a protest organized by Michigan Coalition Against Tar Sands, together with Earth First! against the Enbridge Line 5 pipeline.
 And in Pennsylvania, one lawmaker is on a quest to make protesters pay the cost of policing.
 According to news reports, state senator Scott Martin’s target is pipeline protests in his home county, but his bill would apply to any protest.